 Their latest adoration is anything Real Housewives.
 Besides developing spinoffs of the original, they are now doing spinoffs of the spinoffs.

 Cooking Channel got in on the fun too, frustrating any attempts by cooking fans to avoid it.
-Better hope you have the PBS lifestyle HD channel Create, that airs lots of traditional "stand and stir" cooking shows, or wait until your local PBS channel airs its cooking show programming block.
 Said cooking shows have returned to the Food Network, albeit in diminished quantity and only during weekday afternoons, however.

-As of 2014, Restaurant: Impossible seems to have been reduced down to Wednesdays, allowing more room for Chopped and Diners, Drive-Ins, and Dives to proliferate, in addition to Mystery Diners, which is getting far more air-time than its parent show Restaurant Stakeout.
+As of 2014, Restaurant: Impossible seems to have been reduced down to Wednesdays, allowing more room for Chopped and Diners, Drive-Ins, and Dives, in addition to Mystery Diners, which is getting far more air-time than its parent show Restaurant Stakeout.